MNNRAPP/mnnr-complete2025/README.md

 #### Enable OAuth providers in Supabase

-- Follow [this guide](https://supabase.com/docs/guides/auth/social-login/auth-github) to set up an OAuth app with GitHub and configure Supabase to use it as an auth provider.
-- To add Google sign-in (or any other provider Supabase supports), create credentials in the provider's console and then enable the provider in [Supabase Auth settings](https://supabase.com/docs/guides/auth/social-login) by supplying the client ID and secret.
-Supabase will expose the provider automatically in the hosted Auth UI used by this starter once enabled.
+- **GitHub** – Follow [Supabase's GitHub guide](https://supabase.com/docs/guides/auth/social-login/auth-github) to register an OAuth app at `https://github.com/settings/developers`, set the callback URL to `https://<YOUR-SUPABASE-PROJECT-REF>.supabase.co/auth/v1/callback`, and paste the client ID/secret in the **Authentication → Providers** section of Supabase.
+- **Google** – In the [Google Cloud Console](https://console.cloud.google.com/apis/credentials), create an "OAuth client ID" for a web application, add the same Supabase callback URL, and copy the client ID/secret into the Google provider inside Supabase.
+- **Microsoft** – Go to the [Azure Portal](https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade), create a "Web" app registration, set the redirect URI to the Supabase callback, and move the application (client) ID and client secret into the Microsoft provider configuration in Supabase.
+- **Other majors (Apple, Twitter/X, etc.)** – Supabase maintains step-by-step docs for every supported provider in the [social login section](https://supabase.com/docs/guides/auth/social-login).
+Register an app with the provider, add the Supabase callback URL, and then enable the provider in Supabase with the issued credentials.
 - After enabling additional providers, redeploy your project (or restart your local dev server) so that the Supabase configuration changes propagate to the app.
+The hosted Auth UI used by this starter automatically surfaces any provider you toggle on.

 In your Supabase project, navigate to [auth > URL configuration](https://app.supabase.com/project/_/auth/url-configuration) and set your main production URL (e.g. https://your-deployment-url.vercel.app) as the site url.